 15 years ago, many people reading this blog won’t have even had a mobile phone!
 Fast forward to today and we wouldn’t leave home without it.
 Not content with just having a phone, we now crave the multimedia functionality of smartphones which dominate the market.
 With this ability to spread and share information so easily comes medico-legal dangers, not only for individuals but also hospitals concerned about patient confidentiality for which they are corporately responsible.

 Not long ago, taking a picture of a medical condition for any purpose was a major effort.
 Contacting the medical photography department of the hospital would take an age and often the moment would be lost.
 Things began to change with affordable digital cameras although images were usually stored in one location on that camera, often locked away.
-This situation has altered completely with mobile phones now offering cameras capable of extremely high quality photography (I don’t own one but the Samsung Galaxy S4 possesses a 16MP lens offering far greater resolution than my digital SLR which is only a few years old and Nokia have just released a 41MP cameraphone!).
+This situation has altered completely with mobile phone now offering cameras capable of extremely high quality photography (I don’t own one but the Samsung Galaxy S4 possesses a 16MP lens offering far greater resolution than my digital SLR which is only a few years old and Nokia have just released a 41MP cameraphone!).
+Here you will get the brief idea about the wired vs wireless security system.
 Suddenly if we see an interesting condition, we can whip our phones out, take a picture and immediately send it round the world on social media platforms.
 Even if the photos are just stored on the phone, with these being such desirable objects for thieves, this poses a significant risk to loss of that data and potential breach of patient confidentiality.
+It used to be that CCTV cameras were all that was required to ensure that things ran well in terms of security within a business.
+Tough circumstances, on the other hand, necessitate even harder measures, which necessitate the installation of detection and alarm systems.
+The fact that these commercial access control systems are available in a number of models is the nicest part about them.

 So where am I going with this ?
 Well, I read with interest a recent article on “Clinicians and their Cameras” in Australian Health Review 2013.
 In this survey of one hospital in Australia, one fifth of clinicians reported using their personal mobile phones for medical photography.
 The authors describe as “endemic” the non-compliance with policy requirements for written consent for these images.
 Only 6% disposed of the images according to hospital protocol.
 What is scary is that I suspect the use of personal mobile phones may be under-reported!